g-andrade/tls_certificate_check/README.md

 [![](https://github.com/g-andrade/tls_certificate_check/actions/workflows/ci.yml/badge.svg)](https://github.com/g-andrade/tls_certificate_check/actions/workflows/ci.yml)
 [![Erlang Versions](https://img.shields.io/badge/Supported%20Erlang%2FOTP-22%20to%2025-blue)](https://www.erlang.org)

-`tls_certificate_check` is a library for Erlang/OTP and Elixir intended on easing the establishement of [more secure HTTPS connections](https://wiki.mozilla.org/index.php?title=CA/IncludedCertificates&redirect=no) in ordinary setups.
+`tls_certificate_check` is a library for Erlang/OTP and Elixir that tries to make it easier to establish [more secure HTTPS connections](https://wiki.mozilla.org/index.php?title=CA/IncludedCertificates&redirect=no) in ordinary setups.

 Other kinds of TLS/SSL connections may also benefit from it.

-It blends a CA certificate store together with [ssl\_verify\_fun](https://github.com/deadtrickster/ssl_verify_fun.erl) as well as the boilerplate code required for validating [misordered certificate chains](https://github.com/elixir-mint/mint/issues/95).
+It blends a CA trust store with [ssl\_verify\_fun](https://github.com/deadtrickster/ssl_verify_fun.erl) to verify remote hostnames, as well as the boilerplate to validate [misordered certificate chains](https://github.com/elixir-mint/mint/issues/95).

 The
 [OTP-trusted CAs](https://www.erlang.org/doc/man/public_key.html#cacerts_get-0)
-(typically provided by the OS) are initially used on OTP 25+ unless unavailable or opted-out[^1], in which case `tls_certificate_check` falls back to [Mozilla's CA certificate store](https://curl.se/docs/caextract.html) as extracted by `curl`.
-Older OTP versions will initialize using only the latter.
+(typically provided by the OS) are used on OTP 25+ unless unavailable or opted-out[^1], in which case `tls_certificate_check` falls back to a hardcoded [Mozilla's CA certificate store](https://curl.se/docs/caextract.html), as extracted by `curl`.
+When on OTP 24 or older, the lib will initialize using only the latter.

-The trusted authorities' certificates are loaded when the application starts and made available to the API through [`persistent_term`](https://erlang.org/doc/man/persistent_term.html).
+The trusted authorities' certificates are loaded when the application starts and made available to the API through [`persistent_term`](https://erlang.org/doc/man/persistent_term.html)[^2].
 After that, they can be explicitly overridden through the API.

 ### Usage - Erlang